RaitLeinus/podcast-copilot/README.md

 The menu shows a live buffer counter (e.g. "Buffer: 1m 45s captured") so you know how much context is available.

-**To get an explanation:** say your wake word (or speak for ~1.5s if using fallback).
+**To get an explanation:** say **"explain"** (wait for the chime, then optionally add context).
 The app will:
 1. Immediately pause playback
-2. Send the buffered audio to Whisper (~2–5 seconds)
+2. Play a chime and listen for your follow-up (e.g. "the NATO founding" or "who is Milton Friedman")
-3. Send the transcript to GPT-4o (~1–2 seconds)
+3. Send buffered audio + your command to Whisper in parallel
-4. Speak the explanation aloud via macOS TTS
+4. Stream the explanation as audio directly from GPT-4o (starts speaking within ~1s)
 5. Resume playback

 ---